meetuparchive/cliff/README.md

 	path/to/template.yml
 ```

-Many CloudFormation templates will employ parameterizatin for flexibility.
+Many CloudFormation templates will employ parameterization for flexibility.
+By default cliff will reuse the parameters previously provided but often you'll want to change those for new deployments.
 In those cases you'll want to use the `--parameters` or `-p` option.

 ```sh
 $ cliff \